 What You Should Do

-- Apply sunscreen with a Sun Protection Factor (SPF) of 30 or more with both UVA and UVB protection.
+- Apply sunscreen with a Sun Protection Factor (SPF) of 30 or more with both UVA and UVB protection ("broad spectrum" sunscreen).
 Make sure to put it on all areas of skin exposed to the sun, including ears, neck, nose, eyelids, fingers and toes, and reapply every two hours.

 - Use water-resistant sunscreen while swimming, boating or exercising;

 - Seek shade, especially when the sun rays are the strongest between 10 AM and 2 PM;